Q: How do you explain life?

 If you really want to boil it down to the absolute basics, I believe the reason we are alive is entropy.
 It’s the only “force” that ensures that things will change, and change is absolutely necessary for the existence of life.
 It reminds me of the quote by Alan Watts: “A living body is not a fixed thing but a flowing event.”
 We are not alive simply because we are alive but because energy itself is bound up in every atom, and entropy is the expression of that power.

 The spiritual world you’re referring to is a completely abstract concept.
-And since it has no basis in reality, it’s easy for me to reconcile with my beliefs.
+And since it has no basis in physical reality, it’s easy for me to reconcile with my beliefs.
 I hold a fundamentalist belief about the term “supernatural.”
 I believe that all things that exist outside of nature are supernatural.
 Though it’s clear that there is a “force” that drives life itself, it’s a typically-anthropocentric logical leap to say that it comes from any guiding hand.

 If you absolutely must believe in some kind of intelligent designer, consider this.
 If you choose to do one thing over another, you have made a decision using your intellect.
 If that decision affects your life or anyone that comes after you, then you have altered your world through your intentions.
 If your intentions affect something in your world, then you have designed something.
 And the most intelligent designers I’ve ever encountered are human beings.